stfc/PSyclone/doc/user_guide/dynamo0p3.rst

       is always safe but leads to additional computation if the quantities being updated are actually on discontinuous function spaces.

-5) Operators do not have halo operations operating on them as they are either cell- (LMA) or column-based (CMA) and therefore act like discontinuous fields.
+4) Operators do not have halo operations operating on them as they are either cell- (LMA) or column-based (CMA) and therefore act like discontinuous fields.

-6) Any Kernel that writes to an operator will have its iteration space expanded such that valid values for the operator are computed in the level-1 halo.
+5) Any Kernel that writes to an operator will have its iteration space expanded such that valid values for the operator are computed in the level-1 halo.

-7) Any Kernel that reads from an operator must not access halos beyond level 1.
+6) Any Kernel that reads from an operator must not access halos beyond level 1.
 In this case PSyclone will check that the Kernel does not require values beyond the level-1 halo.
 If it does then PSyclone will abort.

+.. _lfric-no-cma-mdata-rules:

 Rules specific to General-Purpose Kernels without CMA Operators
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 1) General-purpose kernels with ``operates_on = CELL_COLUMN`` accept
    arguments of any of the following types: field, field vector, LMA operator, scalar integer, scalar real.
-Those with ``operates_on = DOMAIN`` cannot be passed operator arguments.

 2) A Kernel is permitted to write to more than one quantity (field or operator) and these quantities may be on the